International Student Admissions and Enrollment

 - Rolling Admission – Applications are reviewed as they become complete, with a priority date of March 1 for fall entry.
 Review typically takes 2-4 weeks.

 There are two applications to choose from; there is no preference or effect on the decision.
 We suggest you read the instructions carefully and gather needed information before beginning the form.

-Admission Requirements detail which documents are required and how they should be sent.
+Admission Procedures detail which documents are required and how they should be sent.
 Please read it carefully and email if you have any questions.

 Read about the Academic Records that Albion requires.

 An application is not complete until all requirements have been met, including any requests for additional material.
 You may be required to send additional documents later.